ccoVeille/jargon-extractor/README.md

 This project is about extracting words from a large corpus.
 The corpus could be a simple project or dozens of project.

-The extractor looks for words that are used in Markdown files.
-Only the words that are used with different cases are kept.
+The extractor looks for words that are used in documentation files (.md, .mdx, .rst …) Only the words that are used with different cases are kept.
 The idea behind this is to look for words that are written with the wrong case.